askmike/gekko/docs/internals/Actors.md

   it is propogated here.
 - `small candle`: Everytime Gekko calculated a new small candle (always 1 minute size candles), it is propogated here.
-- `history`: internal event used by the trading methods to get historical market data.
 - `advice`: Everytime an implemented trading method suggests you change your position.

 ## Implementing a new actor